Should I save or invest my money?

 - Short-term goals are things you plan to do within the next five years

 - Medium-term goals are things you plan to do within the next 5-10 years

 - Longer-term goals are ones where you’re won’t need the money for ten years or more

-For your short-term goals, the rule is to save into cash deposits.
-The stock market may go up or down in the short term and if you invest for less than five years you might well make a loss.
+For your short-term goals, the general rule is to save into cash deposits, like bank accounts.
+The stock market may go up or down in the short-term and if you invest for less than five years you might make a loss.

-For longer-term goals, it’s often best to invest because inflation can seriously affect the value of cash savings over the medium and long term.
-The stock market tends to do better than cash over time.
-The longer you can leave your money, the more chance you have of making a profit.
+For longer-term goals, it’s often best to invest because inflation can seriously affect the value of cash savings over the medium and long-term.
+The stock market tends to do better than cash over the long-term providing an opportunity for greater returns on any money invested over time.

-You can adjust the level of risks you take when you invest by spreading your money across different types of investments – called diversifying the risks.
+You can lower the level of risk you take when you invest by spreading your money across different types of investments.
+This is called diversification.

 A look at some goals – save or invest?

 |Goal||Situation and timescale||Save or invest?|